House of Stone Encounters, Creatures and

 off or removed.

-Additionally, if a hellstoker is hit with a fire effect, it bursts into
+Additionally, if a hellstoker is hit with a fire effect, it bursts

 flames.
 See the hellstoker’s fiery body above for details.